franPetraroli/node-app-template/README.md

-Template app with complete login and routes guards
+Template app with complete login and routes guards and CRUD functionalities

 It uses Node.js/Express/Passport/bcrypt/MongoDB(Mlab)